thiago-lcarvalho/thiago-dev/README.md

 ---- untracked before that

-23/11 02:57am - finally managed to get momentjs working the way I wanted! :) ton of work done but still a lot to do!
+23/11 02:57 - finally managed to get momentjs working the way I wanted! :) ton of work done but still a lot to do!

-23/11 11:10am - added some fluff, blur to hour counter and smooth scrolling on home icon, i need a new icon probably
+23/11 11:10 - added some fluff, blur to hour counter and smooth scrolling on home icon, i need a new icon probably

+23/11 21:12 - lot of wip but satisfied with structure, still missing some portability and scroll snapping 🐙